traefik/traefik/docs/user-guide/kubernetes.md

 Note: The per ingress annotation overides whatever the global value is set to.
 So you could set `disablePassHostHeaders` to true in your toml file and then enable passing the host header per ingress if you wanted.

+## Excluding an ingress from Træfɪk
+You can control which ingress Træfɪk cares about by using the "kubernetes.io/ingress.class" annotation.
+By default if the annotation is not set at all Træfɪk will include the ingress.
+If the annotation is set to anything other than traefik or a blank string Træfɪk will ignore it.